 - 2 tbsp Rice or white wine vinegar

 - 1/2 tsp Salt

-- Slice the chicken thinly, place in a shallow bowl and set aside.
+- Slice the chicken thinly, place it in a shallow bowl, and set it aside.

 - Grind chili, garlic, and ginger in a mortar with a pestle.

 - Add the peanut butter, coriander, sugar, and salt.